Vital Records Online

 Learn how to request a replacement Oregon birth certificate from the Oregon Health Authority Center for Health Statistics (CHS).
 The state fee for replacements and each additional copy is $25.00.
 The current processing time is 5 weeks.
 Authorized individuals eligible to make such requests include the person on record, family members, and legal representatives.

-How to Order State of Oregon Birth Certificates
+How to Order State of Oregon Birth Certificate

 Person ordering a birth certificate with a phone using VRO